 In 2005, the PCCTF conducted a new community survey to identify needs in the community.

 In 2006, the Task Force decided to implement the Eighth Grade Prevention Conference to help youth acquire additional resistance skills prior to entering the larger arena of high school.
-This yearly conference, available to eight graders in all the schools in Perry County consists of upbeat, interactive activities and presentations to help youth make positive choices.
+This yearly conference, available to eighth graders in all the schools in Perry County consists of upbeat, interactive activities and presentations to help youth make positive choices.

 In 2007, the PCCTF initiated and passed the Youth Sales Tax in Perry County for the organizations.

 In 2009, the Service to Science initiative was awarded to create a stronger presence of the CHAMPS Mentoring Program in Perry County.
-I

 In 2014, the Girls' Circle was formed.
 This program is open to girls ages 13-16+.
-It uses an evidence-based curriculum to provide the opportunities for girls to lead a life that includes being informed; having positive choices; experiencing shared power; and having positive options for a safe, healthy, and productive future
+It uses an evidence-based curriculum to provide opportunities for girls to lead a life that includes being informed; having positive choices; experiencing shared power; and having positive options for a safe, healthy, and productive future

-In 2016, the PCCTF conducted a third community survey to re-assess needs in the county.
+In 2016, the PCCTF conducted a third community survey to reassess needs in the county.

-The PCCTF operates with a seven member Board of Directors, which includes:
+The PCCTF operates with a seven-member Board of Directors, which includes:

 John Chamness, Chairperson

-Jane Myers, Vice Chairperson
+Jane Myers, Vice Chairperson/Treasurer

 Carlene Rauh, Secretary

 It also operates on an open membership policy, with all interested groups and individuals encouraged to participate.
-Task Force Board meetings are held the third Tuesday of every other month at 5:00 p.m.
+Task Force Board meetings are held on the third Tuesday of every other month at 1:00 p.m.
 These meetings are presently held at the Task Force Office at 21 South Main Street in Perryville, MO.